Amid China concerns, Biden vows to address Pacific island needs | Politics

 Amid China concerns, Biden vows to address Pacific island needs

-Earlier, the United States released its first strategy for ties with Pacific island nations, noting that they faced urgent climate challenges and heightened geopolitical tensions.
-"Increasingly, those impacts include pressure and economic coercion by the People's Republic of China, which risks undermining the peace, prosperity, and security of the region, and by extension, of the United States," it said.
+Earlier, Washington released its first strategy for ties with Pacific island nations, citing urgent climate challenges and heightened geopolitical tensions.
+"Increasingly, those impacts include pressure and economic coercion by the People's Republic of China, which risks undermining the peace, prosperity and security of the region, and by extension, of the United States," it said.

-That figure included a previously announced 10-year $600 million economic assistance agreement request to Congress to build climate resilience and maritime security for the island states, according to a White House fact sheet.
-Patricia O'Brien, a Pacific islands expert at Washington's Georgetown University, said: "It sounds a lot, but when it's divided up across so many government areas, nations and territories it doesn't look so substantial," she said.
+Patricia O'Brien, a Pacific islands expert at Washington's Georgetown University, called the commitment "modest."
+"It sounds a lot, but when it's divided up across so many government areas, nations and territories it doesn't look so substantial."

-It also said Washington remained committed to addressing the Marshall Islands' environmental and health concerns, without specifically linking them to massive U.S. nuclear testing there in the 1940s and '50s.
-It did though say generally that "We, too, acknowledge the nuclear legacy of the Cold War."
-Sources told Reuters the State Department had objected to an explicit reference to the Marshall Islands nuclear issue when negotiating the declaration earlier in the week.
+The State Department had objected to an explicit reference to the Marshall Islands nuclear issue when negotiating the declaration earlier in the week, sources told Reuters.
+The issue has been a sticking point in U.S. talks to renew economic assistance to the country, which houses crucial U.S. military facilities.
+The statement acknowledged the importance of international law and the United Nations Convention on the Law of the Sea on freedom of navigation and overflight.

-It remains a sticking point in talks with the Marshall Islands to renew economic assistance to the country which houses crucial U.S. military facilities, though Washington has committed to trying to reach a deal by year-end.
-STRATEGY DOCUMENT
+The Solomon Islands last month put a moratorium on foreign navies making port calls, raising concerns in this area among the United States and its allies.
+The declaration committed to forging new ties to improve maritime security and combat illegal fishing.

-The U.S. strategy document said the region faced challenges to sovereignty, and added that the United States would help ensure Pacific governments and people "have the autonomy and security to advance their own interests."
-As part of the plan, the United States would increase its regional diplomatic and defense presence, help counter marine pollution, illegal fishing, drug trafficking, and with seaport security, collaborate with partners on submarine cable upgrades, and promote "secure and trusted" telecommunications partnerships.
+The U.S. strategy document pledged that the United States would help ensure Pacific governments and people "have the autonomy and security to advance their own interests."
+As part of the plan, Washington would increase its regional diplomatic and defense presence, collaborate with partners on submarine cable upgrades and promote "secure and trusted" telecommunications partnerships.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)